SEOdotext/wpcontentai/docs/content-creation-dates.md

 2. Use `addDays()` for consistent date manipulation
 3. Always convert dates to ISO strings when storing in the database
 4. Validate dates before saving to ensure they follow the rules

+# Content Creation Date Logic

+## Overview
+The date setting in content creation follows a specific pattern to ensure consistent content scheduling:

+1. When new content is generated:
+   - The first post gets the next available publication date
+   - Each subsequent post is scheduled one day after the previous post
+   - This ensures even distribution of content

+2. When a post is approved (liked):
+   - The approved post keeps its scheduled date
+   - All other pending posts are shifted one day forward
+   - This maintains the one-day spacing between posts

+> **IMPORTANT**: All date calculations should use `getNextPublicationDate()` from `PostThemesContext.tsx`.
+Do not implement custom date calculation logic in components.